Prasanth011/Global_superstore_PowerBi/README.md

 # Global_superstore_PowerBi
-Using Excel and Power Bi created a superstore report which is use for data analysis .
+Using Excel and Power Bi created a superstore report which is useful for data analysis .